The beginners guide to carbon footprinting for small business

-We have tried to use plain English and keep everything as simple as possible.
+We have tried to use plain English and to keep everything as simple as possible.
 If you are busy or just find it overwhelming, Green Small Business can do the work for you.
 Book a call to discuss your requirements.
 We would be happy to help.

 Here’s what you will learn: